Uşaklı Höyük: Roman period

+Excavations

 For many years there was some confusion about the name and the exact location of this site.
 The first scholar who visited Usakli in 1926 was the Hittitologist Emil Forrer, and he referred to it as "Kusachakly", based on some old maps.

 In 1928, it was :de:Hans Henning von der Osten who visited the site, and he referred to it as 'Küchük Köhne'.
 But he may have confused it with some other mound nearby.

 Some other scholars also visited this location later, but the whole situation was clarified only by Geoffrey D. Summers in 1993–1994, who did a complete archaeological survey and mapping of the site.
 He was working within the framework of the Kerkenes Project.

-Archaeological surface survey campaigns were conducted in 2008–2012, and excavations took place in 2013–2015.
+Archaeological surface survey campaigns were conducted in 2008–2012, and excavations took place in 2013–2020.
 This work was led by a team headed by Florence University Professor Stefania Mazzoni.

 Four pieces of cuneiform script and pottery were found at the site.
 Among them is a fragment of a Hittite tablet that was discovered at the base of the mound during the 2009 survey.
 It is most likely a magical ritual of the Hittite Imperial era, probably to be dated to the Middle-Hittite period.

+Dendrochronology produced a floating chronology for the site.
+Radiocarbon dating produced a date of c.
+1415 – 1363 BC for the Hittite palace, a preliminary date of a sample from a pit was c.
+1008 – 905 BC and a sample from the Iron Age glacis dated to c.
+763 – 486 BC.